sherryrich/core-yoga/README.md

 ### Classes Page
 * Classes: This page displays a class timetable with the Day, Time, Class, Location, Level and Duration of each class.
-* Alternating colors were used to alow the user visually seperate the days.
+* Alternating colors were used to allow the user visually separate the days.
 * The information displayed for Sunday is spread across the entire table width.

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_class_timetable.PNG)

 ### Contact Page
 * Contact Page: This is the contact page for users to be able to enquire further about joining Core Yoga.
-* The form collects name, email and the studio location which the user is interested  contacting.
+* The form collects name, email and the studio location which the user is interested in contacting.
-* The user will also be required to submit their First name, Last name, email address and select a location before succesfully submitting the form.
+* The user will also be required to submit their First name, Last name, email address and select a location before successfully submitting the form.

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_contact_form.PNG)